Is My House at Risk of Flooding? Understanding Flood Zones in the UK

 It can be helpful to know that planning authorities must consult with the Environment Agency, and that’s where Ashfield’s working relationships with the right contacts, both at the council and the Environment Agency, can help you get the answers you need sooner.

-The team at Ashfield Solutions can advise on potential adjustments that could help you secure planning if flooding is a potential problem.
+The flood risk consultants at Ashfield Solutions can advise on potential adjustments that could help you secure planning if flooding is a potential problem.
 This could include adding details of how you’ll incorporate sustainable drainage into your land or around your property.
 Contact our trustworthy team today to get advice on flood risk and acquire a comprehensive Flood Risk Assessment.